Cannabis in Illinois: Recreational legalization (2019)

 On May 31, 2019, the Illinois General Assembly passed the Illinois Cannabis Regulation and Tax Act to legalize recreational marijuana use starting on January 1, 2020.
-The bill was signed by Governor J.B.
-Pritzker on June 25, 2019.
+The bill was signed by Governor J. B. Pritzker on June 25, 2019.
 Recreational-use revenue in Illinois is expected to reach an estimated $1.6 billion a year.
 Illinois became the first state in the nation to legalize cannabis for recreational sale through a state legislature rather than ballot initiative.

 Overall, Illinois is the 11th state in the US to allow recreational marijuana.

 An estimated 700,000 Illinoisans will qualify for the expungement of past marijuana-related convictions.
 The state, in partnership with the Illinois State Police, expects to fully complete the process by 2025.
 To date, Illinois was the first state in the nation to include the social equity centric provision.

 On January 1, 2020, the first day of legal recreational sales, over 77,000 customers spent $3.2 million in legal sales at dispensaries across Illinois.
 These figures were historic as no other state, Oregon being second, has generated such significant first day recreational sales.
 Dispensaries saw long lines across the state with customers coming from across the Midwest and nation.
 On January 6, 2020, Governor Pritzker's office announced that in the first five full days of recreational adult-use sales, 271,169 individual transactions totaled over $10.8 million in sales statewide.
 Total sales for January 2020 approached $40 million, despite supply shortages.

 In addition, more than 700 applications were submitted for the second round of newly awarded dispensary licenses, scheduled to be announced on May 1, 2020; over 600 were considered "social equity" applicants which meet certain criteria to benefit historically disenfranchised communities.

 On December 31, 2020, Governor JB Pritzker announced that his administration granted pardons for 9,210 low-level cannabis convictions and the wiping of 492,000 non-felony cannabis-related arrest records.

 Cultivation

 Under the Illinois Cannabis Regulation and Tax Act, which took effect on January 1, 2020, stipulated that medical marijuana patients could grow up to five plants at a time in their home or on their property.
 However, recreational users cannot grow marijuana in their home nor on their premises at all.
 A violation of this stipulation is a civil penalty of 200 dollars.
-In regards to cultivating cannabis commercially, only Illinois' existing licensed medical marijuana facilities were able to grow the crop initially.
+In regards to cultivating cannabis commercially, only Illinois's existing licensed medical marijuana facilities were able to grow the crop initially.
 However, in 2020 "craft growers" will be able to apply for licenses to cultivate cannabis for commercial use for no larger than 5,000 sqft of crop.

+Law waiving and suspending transport license fees

+In December 2023, the Governor signed into law a bill that waivers and suspends transport licence fees — until January 1, 2027 — for the cannabis industry, including corporations and business associates.